SookiesKitchen/SookiesKitchen/README.md

 - 😄 Expect some contect about my interests (look into the repository for more)!
 - ⚡ If you have some advice on chasing a career in Web Development, please let me know!

+- ❤️ All pages here are WIP - I am just trying new things.
+Sometimes I think about looks of the page, but mostly I want to see how things work.
+Please do not judge too harshly.